MaudBoucherit/donor_detection/insights.md

 |  Male            |  85.2%  |  Male            |  61.7%  |
 |  Female          |  14.8%  |  Female          |  38.3%  |

-Overall, 67% of the respondents are men and 33% are women.
+Overall, 67% of the respondents are men, and 33% are women.

 Women are more likely to be in the "<=50k" class than average.
 They represent 38% of the "<=50k" class but less than 15% of the ">50k" class.
-Men are more present in the class ">50k".
-They represent more than 85% of the ">50k"but only 62% of the "<=50k".
+Men are more in the class ">50k".
+They represent more than 85% of the ">50k" but only 62% of the "<=50k".

 #### Native Country